In this buying guide, we will take a look at the very best MMO gaming mice. All of them thoroughly tested and reviewed by dedicated MMO gamers.

 Specifications: 12 button thumb grid, One-size-fits-all ergonomic form, Up to 16,000 DPI, 19 Fully Programmable Buttons, 16.8 million color options, 3 interchangeable side plates.

 - Mechanical buttons give excellent tactile feedback

-- The mouse that started it all.
+The mouse that started it all.
 The Razer Naga series was the first to make MMO specific gaming mice, and that demands respect.
 I must say that The Naga series have always felt a bit clunky for my taste.
-But with the newest version they use a brilliant one-size-fits-all design which makes it more ergonomic and fix the biggest issues.
-Leaving an otherwise brilliant mouse with great performance.
+But with the newest version, they use a brilliant one-size-fits-all design which makes it more ergonomic and fix the biggest issues.

 Click for Full Review

 This mouse is the inventor of unnecessary powerful stats and the MMO mouse genre in general.
 And that is what makes it such a classic.
 If you are someone who enjoyed some of the earlier versions of the Razer Naga mouse, you will love this one!
-The improved specifications and improved grip design just make it a lot better than it’s predecessor.
+The improved specifications and improved grip design make it a lot better than it’s older versions.